cobrien706/mysterions/README.md

 - A round ends when either all the coins on the board are collected or health declines to zero.
 - If the player collects all the coins, they are awarded an additional life (to a maximum of five.)
 - If the player's health reaches zero before all the coins are collected, they lose a life.
 If the player loses all of their lives, the game ends.
-- At the game's end, player has the option of continuing the game (three more lives, start a new round, keep the current score), start a new game, or quit.
+- At the game's end, the player has the option of continuing the game (three more lives, start a new round, keep the current score), start a new game, or quit.

 As configured OOTB, the player moves twice as fast as the monsters and can move in all directions.
 Monsters can only move left, right, up, or down for any particular stretch of movement.
 (They can only move diagonally once they are close to the player.)

 That's it.
-No boss fights, no transition screens, no pausing, no leader board, not even sound effects.
+No boss fights, no transition screens, no pausing, no leaderboard, not even sound effects.

 Whether the game is *fun* as-is is of course subjective.
-But the number of monsters, coins and obstacles, and their placement, randomly changes from round to round, gameplay can go from 'That's easy!' to 'Oh... oh no... 👀' unexpectedly.
+But the number of monsters, coins and obstacles, and their placement, randomly changes from round to round, and gameplay can go from 'That's easy!' to 'Oh... oh no... 👀' unexpectedly.

 # Installation
 The game requires [PyGame](https://www.pygame.org).